aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/add-linked-layer-support-psd-files/_index.md

 import com.aspose.psd.fileformats.psd.layers.Layer;
 ```

-These imports give you access to the core image handling, PSD-specific features, and layer manipulation methods.
+These imports give you access to the core image handling, PSD‑specific features, and layer manipulation methods.

 ## Step‑by‑Step Guide